thomd/stylegan2-toonification/README.md

     %cd /content/stylegan2-toonification/
     !python align_image_data.py --images-source input --images-target input_aligned

-Besides the standard projection techinque provided in Nvidias *styelegan2* repository, there is an additional projector techniques by [Peter Baylies](https://github.com/pbaylies/stylegan-encoder) provided in the *stylegan2-ada-pytorch* repository.
+Besides the standard projection techinque provided in Nvidias **styelegan2** repository, there is an additional projection technique by [Peter Baylies](https://github.com/pbaylies/stylegan-encoder) provided in the **stylegan2-ada-pytorch** repository.
 We use the latter, as it creates better results:

     %cd /content/stylegan2-toonification/stylegan2-ada-pytorch/
     !python pbaylies_projector.py \